 The first aid training program has come a long way since its early days.
 During its first fifteen years the program was conducted on a limited scale, with instruction being given only by physicians.
 To meet an evergrowing need for more wide-spread knowledge of first aid techniques, training was greatly expanded in 1925 with the authorization of lay instructors.
-Today first aid courses in communities are conducted throughout the nation and at overseas military bases.
+Today first aid courses are conducted in communities throughout the nation and at overseas military bases.